 Sudan Working Paper | Dec 2014

-Many analysts of grassroots conflicts in African emphasized one of the following factors to be the most important: ethnic divisions, competition ...
+Many analysts of grassroots conflicts in African emphasized one of the following factors to be the most important: ethnic divisions, competition over ...

 Local conflict, elites, ethnic divisions, Sudan